NixOS/cabal2nix/doc/user-guide.md

 % Nix loves Haskell
 % Peter Simons \<simons@cryp.to\>
-% 2015-05-15
+% 2015-05-21

 -------------------------------------------------------------------------------

-# What can Nix do for you?

-1) Install any Haskell package known to Hackage.
+# Road-map of this presentation

+- Install Haskell packages from Hackage
-2) Install a Haskell compiler.
+- Install one (or many) Haskell compiler(s)

-3) Create a Haskell development environment.
+- Create a Haskell development environment
+    - permanent environments with `ghcWithPackages`
+    - ad-hoc environments for `nix-shell`
+- Integrate your own (non-public) packages into Nix
+- Take advantage of the central build farm
+- Pitfalls to avoid

 -------------------------------------------------------------------------------